delpapa/sandpilemodel/README.md

 # Sand pile model
-A basic python implementation of the Bak–Tang–Wiesenfeld model wih avalanche distribution plots.
+A basic python implementation of the Bak–Tang–Wiesenfeld model with avalanche distribution plots, written as a test for my thesis.
+The power law distributions of avalanche durations and sizes results from the self-organized critical (SOC) behavior.

+## Usage

+To run the model, change the simulation parameters and run `run_single.py`.

+The main model methods can be found at `sandpile.py`.

+The avalanche plots and power law fits are done with on the [powerlaw](https://pypi.python.org/pypi/powerlaw) package.

-Still to be proper documented.
+Still to be properly documented...